Tokyo Tower may not be exactly the Eiffel Tower, but at night it is pretty damn close.

 Once settled in, there is a choice of three menus.
 The only difference is in one of the courses where you must decided between 2 types of fish or beef.
 Our group went with one of the fish and the meal was as follows.

-Peanut tofu and alaskan king crab salad with mackeral sushi and mullet roe:
+Peanut tofu and Alaskan king crab salad with mackerel sushi and mullet roe:

 Hot soup with fish meat and oyster dumpling (sorry the photo is blurry!):